 35. Go to the beach.

 36. Kids love to play with slime.
-Let them make fluffy slime with this step-by-step instructional tutorial.
+Let them make slime with one of these dozen slime recipes.

-37. Kids can make braided ribbon barrettes to match for all their summer outfits.
+37. Kids can make braided ribbon barrettes to match all their summer outfits.

 38. Collect seashells and let kids get crafty with these shell crafts.